 Project: Choreographer RoseAnne Spradlin is developing a new work exploring the possibility of internal exhaustion, the dancer’s drive toward self-exposure, and the cycling of the form through apogee and perigee.

 Project: Choreographer Jimena Paz’s research is focused on the urge to move within and around opinions of foreignness, an urge rooted in the untrained body.

 3PM / John Cage & Merce Cunningham Studio

-Project: Choreographer Ligia Lewis will use melodrama as a point of departure for Water Will (in Melody), a devised choreographic work for three performers.
+Project: Choreographer Ligia Lewis is using melodrama as a point of departure for Water Will (in Melody), a devised choreographic work for three performers.

 5PM / Rudolf Nureyev Studio

-Project: Dance/theater artist David Neumann will examine questions from Quantum Mechanics and place privilege, masculinity, and race into the cosmic scale.
+Project: Dance/theater artist David Neumann is examining the latest questions emerging from astrophysics, placing privilege and race into the cosmic scale.